 Should I Release My Medical Records to the Trucking Company’s Insurer?

 If you are injured in a truck accident, you can expect that the trucking company’s insurer will pressure you to sign a HIPAA release or medical authorization.
-You do not need to sign such a release and should never do so without first talking to a personal injury attorney.
+You do not need to sign such a release and should never do so without first talking to a truck accident attorney.

 You will need to document your injuries and bills as a part of your insurance claim or lawsuit.
 However, there are ways to do this without disclosing unrelated personal information.
 At Riddle & Brantley, we can help you with these kinds of questions.
 If you have been injured in a truck accident in North Carolina, call 1-800-525-7111 for a free, no-obligation consultation today.